 Pimples may require green concealer then followed by treating the entire face with a flesh-tone foundation matching your skin tones.
 Remember, concealing pimples is a two-step process.
 You don’t want to stop with just the green concealer on your face,.

 4. Scrub your acne away, but not with a cloth or a brush.

-Scrubbing your skin with a washcloth, or worse, a brush, only makes acne worse.
+Scrubbing your skin with a washcloth, or worse, a brush, only makes acne worse3.
 The skin is irritated, and protects itself by making even more oily sebum.
 Skin scrubs, however, contain mild foaming agents that can get into pores, and tiny microparticles of polyethylene plastic, coconut, or oatmeal that physically remove excess oil as the product is rinsed away.
 If a scrub leaves your face looking red or feeling tingly, however, take it back to the retailer and ask for your money back.
 Redness and tingling are signs of skin destruction, not fighting acne.

 5. Eat yogurt.

-Yogurt contains symbiotic bacteria that not only keep harmful bacteria from multiplying in the lower digestive tract, but also send signals to the immune system that they have those harmful bacteria under control.
+Yogurt contains symbiotic bacteria that not only keep harmful bacteria from multiplying in the lower digestive tract, but also send signals to the immune system4 that they have those harmful bacteria under control.
 When the immune system gets these signals that it does not have to stay at the ready to fight dangerous infections, it produces less inflammation.
 This relieves stress on the brain, improving mood and fighting infection.
 It also relieves stress in the skin, reducing the production of both irritant chemicals like histamine, and also of sebum, which helps protect the skin by releasing essential fatty acids.